mdfkprnv/data-analyst-pranav/README.md

    <kbd> <img src=![Screenshot 2024-08-27 210859](https://github.com/user-attachments/assets/2634bb5f-7f1b-44d6-b8ba-f45e12cd5f3f) /> </kbd>
 ### Data Analysis
  - AWS Athena service was utilized.
-Some queries were performed and tables are made for the analysis.
+Some queries were performed, and tables were made for the analysis.

 ## AWS Services
  - The following AWS Services were used: